-Are you looking to hire magento 2 developer?
+Are you looking to hire Magento 2 developer?
 Do you wish to build a light and responsive e-commerce website for your nascent business?
-If yes, you need to get your head around a few pre-requisites that will put you in good stead prior to the commencement of the development phase.
+If yes, you need to get your head around a few prerequisites that will put you in good stead prior to the commencement of the development phase.

 Asking questions will not only induce clarity at your end, but it will make sure to keep your Magento ecommerce development team on their toes.
 Knowing that the client doesn’t have a technical quotient can sometimes cause some lapses at the development end.

-- Ask your agency to give you a consolidated list of deliverables on the lines of web development, graphic design, UI/UX, content and more.
+- Ask your agency to give you a consolidated list of deliverables on the lines of web development, graphic design, UI/UX, content, and more.

-- Often you’ll see that your website will be completely naked i.e. devoid of any content or images, which is basically of no use because you can’t go ‘live’ with your business that ways.
+- Often you’ll see that your website will be completely naked i.e. devoid of any content or images, which is basically of no use because you can’t go ‘live’ with your business that way.
 All these details hence need to be cited long before the deal is done, so you can rest assured in your comfortable chair as the developers do the dirty work for you.